 This sunny retro bathroom used two custom colorways of handpainted tile with geometric shapes across the floor for a stunning statement (not to mention the incredible sunken tub!).

 Oversize polka dots make this kids' bathroom memorable.
 These dots are achieved with handpainted tile in a custom (and very midcentury) pink-and-mustard colorway.

 Hexite tile creates clean lines and symmetrical patterns across the floor of this bathroom.
 Choosing a fun color for the floor while keeping the rest of the room neutral really lets the tile shine.

-Backsplashes are the perfect place to introduce patterns to your bathroom.
+Backsplashes are the perfect place to introduce patterned tile to your bathroom.
 This space boasts a rounded pattern on handpainted tile that adds an element of softness.

 Fireclay’s wide array of glaze colors and tile shapes allowed this bathroom to go in a fun direction, with a tri-colored floor and color-blocked walls.